odoo/documentation/point_of_sale/belgian_fdm/setup.rst

 * Modifying orderline prices
 * Creating/modifying/deleting POS orders
 * Selling products without a valid tax
-* Multiple Odoo POS configurations per POSBox are not allowed
+* Multiple Odoo POS configurations per IoT Box are not allowed
-* Using the POS without a connection to the POSBox (and thus FDM)
+* Using the POS without a connection to the IoT Box (and thus FDM)
 * Blacklisted modules: pos_discount, pos_reprint, pos_loyalty